rishabhnk/Machine_Learning/docs/what_I_Learned/concepts/data_preprocessing.md

 ## Machine Learning:

 ### Taking care of missing data
-Using Imputer class to create an Imputer object that will fill the missing values with the mean of row/column.
+  =Using Imputer class to create an Imputer object that will fill the missing values with the mean of row/column.
 (1 = col, 0 = row)

+Syntax:
 from sklearn.preprocessing import Imputer imputer = Imputer(missing_values="NaN", strategy="mean", axis = 0)
 X[:,1:3] = imputer.fit_transform(X[:,1:3])